davidtrovisco/davidtrovisco.github.io/src/pages/posts/hello-world.md

   </tr>
    <tr>
     <td colspan="2">
-      -Proficiency in the design, development, and optimization of document processing solutions using Kofax TotalAgility 7.10 and .NET technologies.
+      <li>Proficiency in the design, development, and optimization of document processing solutions using Kofax TotalAgility 7.10 and .NET technologies.</li>
--Creation of automated workflows and customization of functionalities with C# scripts.
+      <li>Creation of automated workflows and customization of functionalities with C# scripts.</li>
--Knowledge of Visual Basic (VB.NET) for supporting routines and integrations with legacy systems.
+      <li>Knowledge of Visual Basic (VB.NET) for supporting routines and integrations with legacy systems.</li>
--Document classification and extraction with Kofax TotalAgility, applying improvements to OCR/ICR accuracy for efficient data extraction.
+      <li>Document classification and extraction with Kofax TotalAgility, applying improvements to OCR/ICR accuracy for efficient data extraction.</li>
--Data manipulation and analysis in MySQL for process automation and supporting decision-making.
+      <li>Data manipulation and analysis in MySQL for process automation and supporting decision-making.</li>
--Document extraction benchmarking and performance evaluation of implemented solutions.
+      <li>Document extraction benchmarking and performance evaluation of implemented solutions.</li>
--Testing and validation of REST APIs using Postman.
-Integration of Kofax with corporate systems, ensuring data consistency.
+      <li>Testing and validation of REST APIs using Postman.
+Integration of Kofax with corporate systems, ensuring data consistency.</li>
--System maintenance, identification, and correction of failures, with a focus on continuous improvement.
+      <li>System maintenance, identification, and correction of failures, with a focus on continuous improvement.</li>
--Direct collaboration with stakeholders for requirements gathering and delivery of solutions aligned with business needs.
+      <li>Direct collaboration with stakeholders for requirements gathering and delivery of solutions aligned with business needs.</li>
--Utilization of Jira for task management, sprint tracking, and delivery control.
+      <li>Utilization of Jira for task management, sprint tracking, and delivery control.</li>
--Technical and functional documentation in Confluence, facilitating knowledge sharing among teams.
+      <li>Technical and functional documentation in Confluence, facilitating knowledge sharing among teams.</li>
--Logging and tracking of incidents and requests via ServiceNow, contributing to efficient call management and technical support.
+      <li>Logging and tracking of incidents and requests via ServiceNow, contributing to efficient call management and technical support.</li>
--Version control and code management/review using Bitbucket.
+      <li>Version control and code management/review using Bitbucket.</li>
--Use of XLRelease for managing and executing deploys in bench and production environments, ensuring controlled and secure delivery of developed solutions.
+      <li>Use of XLRelease for managing and executing deploys in bench and production environments, ensuring controlled and secure delivery of developed solutions.</li>
     </td>
     <td style="text-align: right;">2024</td>
   </tr>